freshusername/news-api/README.md

     - `export GOOSE_DBSTRING=postgresql://postgres:admin@127.0.0.1:5432/news?sslmode=disable`
     - `make migrate-up`
 4. Once you have up and running both your containers: ![docker containers](image.png) You can start making requests to app on port 3000.
 See postman collection attached in /postman folder.
+5. Swagger OPENAPI specification is available at GET http://localhost:3000/swagger